 With this, I can’t help but think about a beautiful sermon which Martin Luther King Jr. gave called The Drum Major Instinct.
 The sermon was an adaptation of the 1952 discourse “Drum-Major Instincts” by J. Wallace Hamilton.
 King brought up the familiar phrase keeping up with the Joneses and the human desire for importance, among many other social inferences.

-50 years ago today, Martin Luther King Jr. was assassinated and it’s amazing how his sermons are still relevant today.
+I will also note that 50 years ago today, Martin Luther King Jr. was assassinated and it’s amazing how his sermons are still relevant today.
 He didn’t necessarily self-depreciate, but instead, celebrated his life accomplishments using a very different standard.
 “Yes, if you want to say that I was a drum major, say that I was a drum major for justice… Say that I was a drum major for peace.
 I was a drum major for righteousness.
 And all of the other shallow things will not matter.”

 I think the celebration of beauty, talents, and accomplishments appreciated by other people from this aspect are often undervalued.
 Some people may have a distorted view of humility and hence a hard time responding to compliments at times.
 They refute them instead of simply saying “Thank you” or dumb them down for the sake of reciprocity.

 I think it’s important to learn how to better acknowledge someone else’s appreciation.
 After watching too many episodes of Shark Tank, it’s actually become an ongoing joke in my family that after someone compliments you or after sharing something you did well, we follow it up with the words “That’s one thing I really like about myself.”
 It brings a comical, yet subtle satirical, humble tone to something that someone else has appreciated.
-On that side note, wouldn’t you love to see a Mr. Wonderful doll be made where you pull a string and out comes some of his most self-acknowledging phrases?
+On that side note, wouldn’t you love to see a Mr. Wonderful doll be made where you pull a string and out comes some of Kevin’s most self-acknowledging phrases?

 In attempt to gain a better appreciation of the arts in the form of writing, painting, language, and photography, I’ve been enjoying all that The Great Courses Plus has to offer.
 I highly recommend you check out their courses.
 It’s a great way to feed your passion for lifelong learning and give you a fresh perspective of beauty and inspiration.

 Stefan Kunz is amazing at lettering art.
 I like his motto “Create something today even if it sucks!”
-I’ve actually been working on some lettering projects that I wanted to showcase in this post… but… stay tuned, they’re still being perfected.

 On that same note, there is a young man from Kazakhstan named Dimash Kudaibergen whose voice has been declared as having the most amazing in the world.
 He sings with beautiful resonance and it’s amazing how he can control his voice, spanning 5 octaves, 4 tones, and a half tone, effortlessly.
 From lower baritone to whistle, when you think he’s done tagging the chorus and showcasing the max of his talent range, he takes it up not only a key, but a full octave at times.

-In another beautiful story, The Broccoli Tree: A Parable, John Green tells about a tree famously photographed by Patrik Svedberg.
+A beautiful story, The Broccoli Tree: A Parable, John Green tells about a tree famously photographed by Patrik Svedberg.